sjitech/proxy-login-automator/README.md

 Currently only Chrome support HTTPS talking.

-So this tool only use HTTP to talk to proxy server.

-**You can use NGINX to redirect HTTP to other HTTPS server**.
+So this tool only use HTTP to talk to real proxy server. **You can use NGINX to redirect HTTP to other HTTPS server**.

+###2017/01/30: now support talk to real proxy server with HTTPS by specify `-is_remote_https true`. in this case, to avoid SSL certificate verification error, you can specify `-chk_remote_cert false`

+Note: anyway, the local proxy server is always served as a HTTP server.

 Good luck